wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-contracts.md

         --8<-- "code/tutorials/messaging/cross-chain-contracts/snippet-6.js:39:42"
         ```

 4. **Register the `MessageSender` on the target chain** - after you deploy the `MessageReceiver` contract on the Celo Alfajores network, the sender contract address from Avalanche Fuji needs to be registered.
-This ensures that only messages from the registered `MessageSender` contract are processed.
+This ensures that only messages from the registered `MessageSender` contract are processed

     This additional step is essential to enforce emitter validation, preventing unauthorized senders from delivering messages to the `MessageReceiver` contract.